genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/profile.png

 Organizations are a way of enforcing group permissions.
-There are two types of user in an organization - administrators and non-administrators.
+There are two types of user in an organization – administrators and non-administrators.
 If you are in the same organization as another user, you can add them to groups you control and share files with them freely.
 If you are in different organizations, administrators from both organizations first need to approve adding them to the group.
-You can learn more about data sharing, permissions and groups in the :ref:`sharing` section.
+You can learn more about data sharing, permissions and groups in the "Sharing Data and Collaboration" section.

 Vendor IDs are used for app development.
 Apps you have created will be marked with your vendor ID.
-Moreover, here you can specify which page you would like to see after login: Welcome Page or File Manager.
+Moreover, here you can specify which page you would like to see after login: Dashboard or File Manager.

 **Tasks** links to the Task Manager app, where you can monitor running and previous computations.